 Featuring four interactive works that transect the Wellin Museum’s Dietrich Exhibition Gallery, Sarah Oppenheimer: Sensitive Machine breaks down barriers among art, audience, and architecture.
 The show invites visitors to engage with the artwork through touch.
 Activating a lever sets in motion a series of interconnected walls and lights that alters the gallery’s configuration and shifts its lighting conditions.
 Oppenheimer considers the space of the museum as a site of experimentation, where visitors experience the curiosity and joy of transforming the artworks themselves.
 Conceptually, the work explores how our actions — both individually and communally — shape the spaces we inhabit and how those spaces embody a constant state of flux.
 The exhibition will be on view from Sept.
 4 through Dec.
-5. An exhibition video may be viewed here.
+5. An exhibition video may be viewed on the Wellin website.

 Tracy L. Adler, Johnson-Pote Director of the Ruth and Elmer Wellin Museum of Art, recently discussed the artist and her work:

 A: I have known Sarah for about 20 years and previously curated her into exhibitions I organized in New York City.
 Through her large-scale artworks which respond to the architecture of the exhibition space, Sarah’s work addresses the impact that architecture has on our daily lives and also posits how we, as inhabitants, affect our surroundings.
 When the Wellin was founded in 2012, I started talking to Sarah about creating work for the museum.
 I knew Sarah would respond thoughtfully to the unique architecture and materiality of the building.
 In 2017, we began planning the show in earnest.

 Q: How are Hamilton's letterpress studio and this exhibition connected?